Vietnamese Food Is Taking Over TikTok in 2025—Here’s Why

 What’s Actually Going Viral: The Content Breakdown

-Street food and restaurant discovery represents another major category. @Best Ever Food Review Show’s 36-second clip about Vietnam’s grilled street food hit 3.1 million views. @biteswithlily’s location-tagged banh mi tour provides viewers with specific addresses in Ho Chi Minh City, transforming the video into a travel guide.
+Street food spots do numbers too. @Best Ever Food Review Show’s 36-second clip on Vietnamese grilled street food got 3.1 million views. @biteswithlily’s banh mi tour?
+Basically a GPS for good eats in Ho Chi Minh City.

 What Viral Vietnamese Food Tells Us About Real Trends